last updated Sunday, September 25, 2011

 How does this relate to the in-lab work?

+is a racemic mixture of the trans isomers.
 In order to perform an asymmetric synthesis, the starting material has to be optical pure (or close to it).
 The resolution of the diastereomers is based on the different solubilities of the diastereomeric (R,R) tartrate salts that are obtained by reaction with (L)-(+)-tartaric acid.
-The (1R,2R)-amine-(2R,3R)-acid salt crystallizes from hot water, while the (1S, 2S)-amine-(2R,3R)-acid and the cis salts stay in solution.
-After recrystallization from water the obtained product is usually pure enough (>99% according to literature) for the use in asymmetric synthesis.
+The (1R,2R)-amine-(2R,3R)-acid salt crystallizes from hot water, while the (1S, 2S)-amine-(2R,3R)-acid salt stays in solution.
+After recrystallization from water the obtained product is usually pure enough (>99 % according to literature) for the use in asymmetric synthesis.

 A discussion of the X-ray structure of the product can be found here http://pubs.acs.org/doi/pdf/10.1021/ja00134a007